 Table of Contents

 The internet is a massive megalopolis, connected by virtual roads and bridges called links.
 These links create relationships between websites, and allow content to be discovered and indexed by search engines.
 On the surface, all links seem equal, but lurking in the HTML are pieces of code which differentiate some of these links.
 Search bots read the link code and follow regular (or dofollow) links but they skip over those which are tagged as “nofollow” links.
 So why does this matter to you and your website?
+What is the real difference between follow vs. no follow links?
 Understanding the characteristics and value of links is the first step in constructing a vibrant, balanced backlink system for your website, and then reaping the increased exposure and marketing benefits it offers.

 Types of Links